alexkatz/react-tiny-popover/README.md

 </Popover>;
 ```

-If you'd like to use a custom React element as `Popover`'s target, you'll have to pass the `ref` `Popover` provides to an inner DOM element of your component.
+If you'd like to use a custom React element as `Popover`'s target, you'll have to pass the `ref` that `Popover` provides to an inner DOM element of your component.
 The best way to accomplish this is with [React's ref forwarding API](https://reactjs.org/docs/forwarding-refs.html).
-Here's a simple Typescript example, as well:
+Here's a simple example, using Typescript:

 ```JSX
 import React, { useState } from 'react';